-Feb 4, 2021: We are heading towards the biggest gambling day of the year, Superbowl.
-On the radio this morning was promotion of all the different types of bets one can make – outside of the big game itself – from how many wardrobe changes The Weeknd will make during Halftime, to what colour ‘Gatorade Shower’ the winning coach will receive.
+Feb 9, 2024: We are heading towards the biggest gambling day of the year, Superbowl.
+On the radio this morning was promotion of all the different types of bets one can make – outside of the big game itself – from the coin toss, to how many times Taylor Swift will be shown, to what colour ‘Gatorade Shower’ the winning coach will receive.

 Gambling is a form of entertainment, as well as a business – designed to make money for the operator, not the player.
-To keep gambling fun, here are some strategies that would fall in the category of ‘recreational’ gambling:
+To keep gambling fun, here are 3 strategies that help keep gambling in the ‘recreational’ category:

-- Not chasing money won, or money lost – gamble with money you can afford to lose.
-Recreational gamblers expect to lose most of the time, they hope to win, but don’t expect to win.
+Recreational gamblers gamble for fun, not to win, or ‘make’ money.
+They expect to lose – they hope to win, but don’t expect to win.
 And they accept losses without chasing them.
 Problem gamblers expect to win, and move into chasing money won or lost.
 A big win early in one’s gambling history is a strong predictor of developing a problem with gambling.

 Gambling problems exist along a continuum, based on a range of involvement, where individuals invest more Time, Energy and Money into gambling.
 Over time, the Consequences become more problematic, spending more money than intended, spending more time than intended.
 Losing track of time and money is an indicator that a problem is developing.
 Preoccupation with gambling is also an indictor of a problem developing: increasing amounts of time spent planning and preparing to gamble, reliving past gambling experiences, or covering up gambling.
 While gambling will result in periodic wins, over time, due to the nature of odds, probabilities, and chance, generally the more people play, the more they will pay.